 Frequent face-touching can cause breakouts, Dr. Zeichner says.
 “Leaning on your palm during the day can create friction against the skin, create inflammation and actually transfer dirt and oil that may get trapped in your pores,” he says.
 The solution?
 Don’t do it.

 They change their pillowcases frequently

 Even if you are steadfast in your nighttime face washing ritual, not changing your pillowcase on a regular basis can result in breakouts.
-When you don’t refresh your pillowcase about every three days, dirt and oil build-up, and when you put your face into the pillow at night, these blemish-causing substances can clog your pores, explain Betty Rajan, MD, a dermatologist in Fort Worth, Texas.
+When you don’t refresh your pillowcase at least once per week, dirt and oil build-up, and when you put your face into the pillow at night, these blemish-causing substances can clog your pores, explain Betty Rajan, MD, a dermatologist in Fort Worth, Texas.
 The type of pillowcase doesn’t matter much when it comes to the transfer of dirt and oil, but one of the ways that dermatologists wake up with younger-looking skin is by sleeping on soft, less abrasive pillowcases.

 They eat like Greeks

 Add better skin to the list of benefits associated with a traditional Mediterranean diet, says Dr. Lain.
 This healthy way of eating is rich in vegetables, olive oil, whole grains, plus small amounts of lean animal protein and of course, some red wine.
 “It is clear that the typical American diet, which is high in refined flours and saturated fats, bodes poorly for a good complexion.”
 This may be one of the reasons that resveratrol, the beneficial compound in red wine, is popping up in skin-care products.
 These are the foods that may help get rid of acne.